zsanjay/CS-Notes/Behavioral Questions/Behavioral  Interviews.md

 - **Task:** My task was to resolve this conflict in a way that would not only maintain team harmony but also ensure the best technical solution was chosen for our project.

 - **Action:** I initiated a meeting with the team lead to understand her perspective and concerns.
-I listened attentively to her reasoning and explained my viewpoint and the benefits of my approach, including better maintainability and faster implementation time.
+I listened attentively to his reasoning and explained my viewpoint and the benefits of my approach, including better maintainability and faster implementation time.
 Realizing that we were both not fully aligned, I suggested we present both approaches to the team and gather input.
 During the team meeting, we discussed the pros and cons of each method in detail.
 I made sure to keep the discussion focused on the technical merits of each approach rather than personal preferences.

 - **Result:** The team ultimately decided that a combination of both our approaches was the best way forward.
 This hybrid solution combined the robustness of team leads method with the simplicity of mine.
 This resolution not only led to the successful completion of the feature but also improved my professional relationship with the team lead.
 We both appreciated each other's expertise and commitment to the project.
 This experience taught me the value of collaboration, open communication, and the importance of considering different perspectives in problem-solving.